 Talk about making an entrance, the New World Millennium Hotel’s showstopping lobby immediately sets the tone for a new refreshingly dynamic take on contemporary relaxed hospitality.
 The Hotel’s renovated lobby is contemporary yet conveys a residential warmth.
 The hotel has many state of the art interior design materials used throughout the hotel.
 The use of wooden feature wall panels, made of Hong Kong debuted hexagonal walnut timber is a trend that is coming back with a force both in hotels, luxury cars and homes.

-Any eye catching design feature are Alexander tiles from London based Giles Miller Studio.
+Any eye-catching design features are the Alexander tiles from London based Giles Miller Studio.
 They are at the front desk and in the lift lobby, delivering different visual effects thanks to the varying angled faces of the tiles laid in formations under special lighting effects.
-Make sure you take the time and explore this trend setting feature.
+Make sure you take the time and explore this trend-setting feature.

 Brass And Marble

-A luxurious space filled with first class materials such as brass, glass and marble juxtaposes gives the hotel an ultra glamorous effect.
+A luxurious space filled with first-class materials such as brass, glass and marble juxtaposes gives the hotel an ultra-glamorous effect.
 The use of marble throughout the hotel is an instant wow factor.
-The richly veined use of grey marble both in the bathrooms and business lounge is an instant head turning feature.
-Marble is hard to beat in terms of looks and longevity, the clever use of using marble for splash back items as well the breakfast rooms and restaurants is why after a year it still looks fantastic.
-Both combination of brass and marble is a desirable style that is loved by everyone.
+The richly veined use of grey marble both in the bathrooms and business lounge is an instant head-turning feature.
+Marble is hard to beat in terms of looks and longevity, the clever use of using marble for splashback items as well the breakfast rooms and restaurants is why after a year it still looks fantastic.
+Both combinations of brass and marble is a desirable style that is loved by everyone.